 A Message to the Spiritual

-This article is written to those who are somewhat religious.
-Maybe you were raised in the church.
-Maybe your parents were Christian.
-Maybe you consider yourself to be a spiritual person.
+This article is written to those who consider themselves to be spiritual.
+Maybe you were raised in the church, maybe your parents were Christian, or maybe you engage in spiritual practices and activities.

 I’m going to ask you to use your imagination.
 In your mind, transport yourself back in time 2,000 years to 30 A.D.
 Imagine you live in Israel, and you have been hearing fantastic news about this guy named Jesus.
 You have heard the testimonies about the healing and miracles He is performing.

 It is hard for you to get around because you are lame.
 As a small child, you were thrown from a horse, and your leg was broken.
 Because of crude, ancient medical care your bone never healed correctly and you were left with a permanent limp.
 There is pain with every step.

 You hear Jesus will be coming to your town.
 You are curious.
 Could the testimonies and reports be true?
 The day comes and Jesus arrives in your town.
 The crowds form around Him.
 He has trouble walking through the mass of people, but He makes it to the town square and begins to preach about the Kingdom of God.
 Soon, the sick and blind and lame are brought to Him.
 He begins to heal them with power.
 Sight is restored.
 Fevers are broken.
 Legs are healed.
 You are amazed.
 The testimonies are true!
 You have seen it with your own eyes.
 You believe.
 Jesus is able to miraculously heal.